 The Space Shuttle returns to earth, but some of the equipment brought back on it begins to behave strangely.
 Scientists are unsure what is happening, and decide to take all necessary ...
 See full summary »

-In a future, water has disappeared from the Earth, anda group of teenagers, who are livie at an orphanage, run by the despotic rulers of the new Earth, and find an orb of special powerr.
-They escape from the orphanage and try to cross the wasteland looking for a place they can live free as the stormtroopers search for them and the orb.Written by
+In a future, water has disappeared from the Earth, and a group of teenagers, who live at an orphanage run by the despotic rulers of the new Earth, find an orb of special power.
+They escape from the orphanage and try to cross the wasteland looking for a place they can live free even as the storm troopers search for them and the orb.Written by

 John Vogel <firstname.lastname@example.org>